 - The exam grade is your course grade, unless it is adjusted up or down. - Discretionary adjustments: - Can go one step up (e.g., B+ to A-) for class participation.
 In unusual situations, two steps up. - Could possibly be adjusted downward the same way-one or two steps. - Deficient attendance and academic misconduct can lower the course grade (or lead to administrative withdrawal or an F).

 Attendance Policy

 - It's § 9 in the syllabus.
 Read it!
-You're responsible for knowing all of it. - These are only highlights. - Attendance log-fill this out only for yourself. - Self-report early departures. - Late slips-you must fill one out before taking seat. - Arriving late is half an absence.
+You're responsible for knowing all of it. - What follows are only highlights ...

 Attendance Policy